Cyprus Wedding Traditions Complete Guide for Modern Couples

 Cyprus as a Global Wedding Destination

-Cyprus has become one of the world’s top 10 wedding destinations, attracting 5,000+ international couples annually who spend €15,000-€50,00015,000 to 50,000 euros on ceremonies combining Mediterranean beauty with cultural traditions.
-The island’s connection to Aphrodite, goddess of love, along with 340 days of sunshine yearly, makes it ideal for destination weddings.
+Cyprus has become a popular wedding destination, attracting thousands of international couples annually who combine Mediterranean beauty with cultural traditions.
+The island’s connection to Aphrodite, goddess of love, along with abundant sunshine, makes it ideal for destination weddings.

-Destination wedding statistics:
+Destination wedding characteristics:

 - Guest count: 50-150 (smaller than local weddings)